 It might not be appropriate to say that you don’t like someone’s clothes, or to ask someone how much money they earn.

 Take a moment to think about how the other person might be affected by what you say.
 Will it make them feel uncomfortable?
 Will it hurt their feelings?
-Sometimes it’s OK not to tell the truth, if you think it might hurt their feelings – for example, saying they don’t look fat, even if they do.
+Sometimes it’s OK not to tell the truth, if you think it might hurt their feelings – for example, you can say their hair is a nice colour, even if it isn’t.
 Some people call these ‘little white lies’.

 6. What to do if there’s a problem in the conversation